arnezt/telegram-bot-platform/docs/api.md

 ### 3. deleteSession

 > This method has one parameter that is **Chat id** or **User id**. or *Unique Id* <br />
-> The method deletes the command context, return true if successful.
+> The method deletes the command session, return true if successful.

 ### 4. run